To Tulsa and Back: Recording

 In 2005 a documentary called To Tulsa and Back:On Tour with J.J.
 Cale was released.
 It featured interviews with Cale, wife Christine Lakeland, Eric Clapton, and other family and band members as well as behind the scenes tour footage.

-The song "These Blues" was used on an episode of Dog the Bounty Hunter.

 Reception

-AllMusic gives the album four out of five stars, with Thom Jurek singling out the closing track for praise: “The album closes with Cale playing a lone banjo on ‘Another Song,’ a mournful Appalachian ballad that feels like it comes from out of the heart of the Dust Bowl, it's full of ghosts and shadows and aches with the weight and displacement of longing as history.”
+AllMusic gives the album four out of five stars, with Thom Jurek singling out the closing track for praise: "The album closes with Cale playing a lone banjo on ‘Another Song,’ a mournful Appalachian ballad that feels like it comes from out of the heart of the Dust Bowl, it's full of ghosts and shadows and aches with the weight and displacement of longing as history."

 Track listing

 All songs written by J. J. Cale.